-“Magazines, Christ, they’ll kill you,” former Surfing Magazine Nick Carroll lamented in his heartfelt eulogy to the shuttered magazine.
+“Magazines, Christ, they’ll kill you,” former Surfing Magazine Nick Carroll lamented in his heartfelt eulogy to the shuttered magazine to which he once served as editor.
 In the piece, published in The Surfers Journal, Carroll, who had a twenty year relationship to Surfing, added a quote from his famous father, who was also a surf mag editor, “Every issue you do, you die a little.”

 The last editor of Surfing, North Florida native Zander Morton, would likely agree with Carroll’s father.
 Morton, who surfed for St. Augustine’s Surf-Station and won an ESA Junior Men’s title in 2002 before embarking on a writing career that took him from Eastern Surfing Magazine to Transworld Surf to the top job at one of the most iconic magazines in all of action sports, spent three years running the show at Surfing.
 Together with photo editor and fellow North Florida native Jimmy “Jimmicane” Wilson, Morton continued to keep the magazine’s proverbial finger on the pulse of the progressive surfing, doing relevant, culture-defining work in the face of the declining page counts and ad revenues that have plagued the entire print media landscape for the last decade.

 “We went down swinging,” Morton says of the final chapter of Surfing.
 “We were doing some of our best work right up to the very last day.
 But everyone in that office cared so much — maybe even too much at times — and we never once ‘sent’ anything in.”